Welcome to today's edition of the Rush 24-7 podcast.

 Hedge funds could short financial stocks and then bid down the prices of CDOs stuck on Wall Street balance sheets.

-And this was pretty easy to do in an illiquid market because of the federal accounting standard board's mark to market 157 rule.
+And this was pretty easy to do in an illiquid market because of the Federal Accounting Standard Board's mark-to-market 157 rule.

-There's a saying on Wall Street the market can stay irrational longer than you can stay solvent.
+There's a saying on Wall Street: the market can stay irrational longer than you can stay solvent.

-Hedge funds picking off Wall Street would happen today, but in a weird twist, it's the government that's set up to win the prize.
+I had thought the opposite, hedge funds picking off Wall Street would happen today, but in a weird twist, it's the government that set up to win the prize.

 Here's how.